Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Lorentzian geometry preliminaries

 The lengths of causal curves contained in a conical Minkowski spacetime $M$ induce an extended time separation function $\ell=\ell_M$ and a Lorentzian distance $d=d_M$ on $M$ as in the case of a Lorentzian manifold discussed before.
 With this Lorentzian distance the regular part of a conical Minkowski spacetime $M$ can be represented as a Lorentzian warped product $\R_{> 0} \times_{f(t)=t^2}\Omega$; see \cite[Section~2]{AGKS23}.
 If $u,v\in M$ satisfy $\ell(u,v)\geq 0$ and the straight segment between $u$ and $v$ is contained in $M$, then $\ell(u,v )=|u-v|$.
 In the non-convex case, it holds that

-for $u,v\in M$ with $l(u,v) \geq 0$ (see \cite[Eq.~(1)]{AGKS23}), where $d_{\Omega}$ is the length metric on $\Omega \subset \HH^n$ induced by $d_{\HH}$; cf.~\cite[Chapter~2]{BBI01} and \cite[Subsection~2.4]{LP25}.
+for $u,v\in M$ with $\ell(u,v) \geq 0$ (see \cite[Eq.~(1)]{AGKS23}), where $d_{\Omega}$ is the length metric on $\Omega \subset \HH^n$ induced by $d_{\HH}$; cf.~\cite[Chapter~2]{BBI01} and \cite[Subsection~2.4]{LP25}.

 A conical Minkowski spacetime is a geodesic KS-Lorentzian pre-length space with a finite, continuous Lorentzian distance; see \cite[Proposition~2.2, Corollary~2.4]{AGKS23}.
 However, only its regular part is a \emph{globally hyperbolic} KS-Lorentzian \emph{length} space (see \cite[Theorem 4.8, Proposition 4.10]{AGKS23}).
 On the one hand, this is because the chronological past of the origin $O$ is empty, which violates the localizability condition in \cite[Definition 3.16, (ii)]{KS18}, and, on the other hand, causal diamonds $J(O,x)$, $x\in M$, are not compact in general, e.g.~for $\Omega=\HH^n$.
-Similarly, only the regular part of a conical Minkowski spacetime is a metric length spacetime \`a la Braun--McCann as the origin is not the midpoint of a timelike curve.
+Similarly, only the regular part of a conical Minkowski spacetime is a length metric spacetime \`a la Braun--McCann as the origin is not the midpoint of a timelike curve.
 By continuity of the Lorentzian distance, the maximal causal relation of a conical Minkowski spacetime $M$ is closed.
+Moreover, it coincides with the standard causal relation.
 This implies that all causal diamonds of a conical Minkowski spacetime over a compact domain with respect to its maximal causal relation are compact.
 The distinguishing property (iii) of Lorentzian metric spaces follows from the fact that the regular part is a KS-Lorentzian length space.
 In total, we see that a conical Minkowski spacetime over a compact domain is a geodesic Lorentzian metric space with non-empty chronological boundary.
-In particular, it is not countably generated in the sense of Bykov--Minguzzi--Suhr, which is a common assumption in their work \cite{BMS25}; see also~\cite[Theorem 21]{Mi25}.
-The same discussion also applies to the closed cone $J^+(O) \subset\Lo^{n+1}$, but in contrast to the case with a compact domain the bubbling boundary is non-empty in this case as well.
+In particular, it is not countably generated in the sense of Bykov--Minguzzi--Suhr, which is a common assumption in their work \cite{BMS25}; see also~\cite[Theorem 21]{Mi26}.
+Nevertheless, all assumptions of our extension of Minguzzi's Cauchy time function construction (see Theorem~\ref{thm:cauchy_time_functions_exist}) are satisfied.